On The LDS Church And Obama, Mormon Historian Provides Insight

 Prince thinks that when Uchtdorf was “demoted,” as Dehlin described it, by being removed from the First Presidency to the lower Quorum of the Twelve Apostles, he was being “silenced,” as Dehlin also said.

-Was the breaking of Uchtdorf’s connection with Obama also part of that “silencing?”
+Was the breaking of Uchtdorf’s connection with Obama also part of that “silencing”?
 Dehlin asked.

 “It’s speculation, but yeah, that’s what I think,” said Prince, who said that he anticipated Uchtdorf being moved.